Best Things to Do in Palm Springs!

 Where to Sight-See, Hike, Bike, & Spa

-- SIGHT-SEE: The #1 Most Popular activity in Palm Springs, according to Trip Advisor, is to take a ride on the legendary Palm Springs Aerial Tramway ~ which takes you up to the tippy-top of the San Jacinto Mountains, giving you amazing views over the entire valley.
-What is there to do once you’re up there?
-There are a couple of restaurants & a cocktail lounge up top, so adults can grab drinks while admiring the view.
-There are also observation decks, a small Natural History Museum that kids may enjoy, picnic tables, & over 50 miles of hiking trails!
+SIGHT-SEE: The #1 Most Popular activity in Palm Springs is to take a ride on the legendary Palm Springs Aerial Tram ~ which takes you to the top of the San Jacinto Mountains, with amazing views of the entire valley.
+There are a couple of restaurants & cocktail lounge up top, so adults can grab drinks while admiring the view.
+There are also observation decks, a small Natural History Museum, picnic tables, & 50+ miles of hiking trails!
 I once hiked all the way to the top of San Jacinto ~ which is about 11 miles round-trip.
 It’s a longgg hike at a high altitude, but beautiful.
-Shorter hikes are also available for families, like the beautiful one-mile route to Wellman’s Divide.
+Shorter hikes are also available for families, like the beautiful 1-mile route to Wellman’s Divide.
 It’s always cooler on top of the tram, so bring a jacket unless it’s summertime.

 Best Things to Do in Palm Springs